 I am part of Sustainable Faith‘s School of Spiritual Direction teaching team facilitating the training and formation of new spiritual directors in the UK and Europe.
-I have had the pleasure of teaching in schools running in Oxfordshire, South Wales and East Yorkshire.
-My work as a teacher and supervisor of spiritual directors results from my desire to see qualitative and quantitive growth in the wider community of spiritual directors.
+We currently have several schools running with new cohorts starting in the autumn.
+My work as a teacher and supervisor of spiritual directors comes out of my desire to see qualitative and quantitive growth in the wider community of spiritual directors.

 As is good practice for all spiritual directors, I regularly engage in supervision on my work.
-For me this takes two forms: peer-group supervision and one-to-one supervision with a experience spiritual director.
-Feel free to get in touch with other questions regarding good practice for spiritual directors.
+For me this takes two forms: peer-group supervision and one-to-one supervision with an experience spiritual director.
+I also offer these forms of supervision to other directors.

 About two and a half decades ago, I joined a burgeoning Vineyard church plant in Nottingham.
 Throughout the growth of that community I have served and led within various teams and small groups in the life of the church in a voluntary capacity.
 This has included roles with compassion and poverty alleviation, prayer and worship, teaching, theology, spiritual formation, pastoral care and hospitality.